fit-r2lab/r2lab-demos/kube5g/README.md

 ./k5goperator.sh container stop
 ```

 in our example this would terminate the last running pod; so at this point we start from
 a clean slate (the same as if we had run `kube5g.py -Onone` in the first place)

+### apply custom CRD

-### then apply the custom resource definition (CRD)
+then apply the custom resource definition (CRD)

 ```bash
 ./k5goperator.sh -n
 ```

+### restart operator

-### and restart the kube5g-operator
+and restart the kube5g-operator

 ```bash
 ./k5goperator.sh container start
 ```

+### launch v1 disaggregated setup

-### Now, you're ready to launch the v1 disaggregated 4G scenario
+Now, you're ready to launch the v1 disaggregated 4G scenario

 ```bash
 ./k5goperator.sh deploy v1 disaggregated-cn